Richard Wiese: Expeditions

-With his love for exploration starting at an early age, as a teenager, Wiese helped create the first artificial reef in the Long Island Sound in 1977.
+As a teenager, Wiese helped create the first artificial reef in the Long Island Sound in 1977.

 He has worked in Mexico's Yucatán jungle, placing satellite collars on jaguars.
 He also climbed and recovered samples from Tanzania's volcano Ol Doinyo Lengai, and also participated in two expeditions to Antarctica to core glaciers for climatological studies.

-In 2006, he co-discovered 202 new forms of life in the first microbial survey of Central Park in New York, and founded the Central Park “Bio Blitz”: a 24 hour, cataloging of all life forms in the park.
+In 2006, he co-discovered 202 species in the first microbial survey of Central Park in New York, and founded the Central Park "Bio Blitz": a 24-hour cataloging of all life forms in the park.

 During the same period, Wiese joined a medical expedition on Mount Everest.
 He also skied cross-country to the North Pole, and was a member of a 2004 expedition to Yeronisos island in Cyprus, which consisted of an archaeological dig to find the birth temple of Caesarion, son of Cleopatra and Julius Caesar.

-In addition, he led a 2009 expedition to bio-prospect for extremophiles and new life forms in Mount Kilimanjaro's Ngorongoro Crater, resulting in the discovery of 29 new life forms.
+In addition, he led a 2009 expedition to bio-prospect for extremophiles and new life forms in Mount Kilimanjaro's Ngorongoro Crater, resulting in the discovery of 29 species.
 That expedition to Mount Kilimanjaro also involved placing the first weather station on its slopes, which has been crucial for tracking the effects of global warming.

 In 2020, Wiese traveled to the sub-arctic territory of the Yukon in Canada with HRH Prince Albert of Monaco to retrace the last 42-kilometre leg of the 1934 expedition to Telegraph Creek by his grandfather.

 The Explorers Club

-In 2002, Wiese was elected as the youngest club president in the organization’s history and has also been elected president to more terms (7) than any other president in its 118-year history.
+In 2002, Wiese was elected as the youngest club president in the organization's history and has also been elected president to more terms (7) than any other president in its 118-year history.
 As the President of The Explorers Club, he developed and negotiated multi-year partnerships with Rolex, Microsoft, and Discovery Networks to name a few.

-During his tenure he established the first annual Global Exploration Summit in partnership with the nation of Portugal, which is often referred to as the “Davos of Exploration.”
+During his tenure he established the first annual Global Exploration Summit in partnership with the nation of Portugal, which is often referred to as the "Davos of Exploration."

-He is also the founder of The Explorers Club 50 - “Fifty people who are changing the world, that the world needs to know about”, as well as the organization’s first Diversity and Inclusion program.
+He is also the founder of The Explorers Club 50 - "Fifty people who are changing the world, that the world needs to know about", as well as the organization's first Diversity and Inclusion program.
 He also negotiated a three-book deal with Crowne/Random House.

 Wiese was invited and spoke at the United Nations on Global Climate change in 2019.